-Callum Smith, Policy and Economy Advisor – Housing and Land Maters, North of Tyne Combined Authority
+Callum Smith, Policy and Economy Advisor – Housing and Land Maters, NTCA,

 What needs to happen to reduce the impact of transport on climate change.
 How do we pay for any changes and ensure that we get better joined up transport systems?

-Martijn Gilbert, Managing Director, Go North East (buses)
+Martijn Gilbert, Managing Director, Go North East (buses), and

-Jim Cardwell, Head of Policy Development, Northern Powergrid
+Jim Cardwell, Head of Policy Development, Northern Powergrid, and

-and Gareth Davies, Aquatera and Chair of Orkney Renewable Energy Forum speak about renewable energy generation
+Gareth Davies, Aquatera and Chair of Orkney Renewable Energy Forum speak about renewable energy generation.

 Citizens’ Assemblies differ from other forms of public engagement because their members are randomly selected to form a representative sample of the population.
 Citizens’ Assemblies (and the smaller Citizens’ Juries) have been run all over the world to help figure out what to do about big difficult problems.

-The Assembly was recruited via invites to 10,000 randomly selected addresses within the area.
+Assembly members are recruited via invites sent to randomly selected addresses within the area.
 Individuals from age 15 upwards are invited to join the Assembly.
-50 people were selected, from the 300 responses, they reflect the diversity of the region, (in terms of age, gender, ethnicity, disability, geography, and attitude to climate change) using criteria decided by the Oversight Panel.
+50 people are selected, from the responses, to reflect the diversity of the region, (in terms of age, gender, ethnicity, disability, geography, and attitude to climate change) using criteria decided by the Oversight Panel.